 Note: The Capacity Planning and Performance Tuning guide is an improvement-in-progress guide, that means it will be updated improved each time we learn of new tools, and processes for capacity planning or performance improvements.
-You can refer to the DOC2792 for the most updated versions of the NetBackup Appliance documentation.
+You can refer to the NetBackup Appliance Documentation page for the most updated versions of the documentation.